samsonzone/dotseek/README.md

 - Check internet connectivity for remote TLD fetching
 - Verify local `tlds.txt` file format if using local file
 - Ensure embedded TLD list is present in binary

+**"Cannot infer format from filename"**
+- Use the `-f` flag to explicitly specify the output format
+- Or use a standard file extension (.json, .xml, .yaml, .toml, .csv)

 **Cache Issues**
 - Use `--clear-cache` to reset cache file